jito-foundation/restaking/docs/restaking/accounts.md

     Operator -.->|Opts in| Vault
 ```

-#### NCN Vault Slasher Ticket
+## 2.5.
+NCNVaultSlasherTicket Account

-This ticket represents the slashing relationship between an NCN and a Vault.
-The NCN register slashers, which allows the slasher to potentially slash the Vault under appropriate conditions.
+This account represents the slashing relationship between an NCN and a Vault.

+Key details:
+- Created by the NCN
+- Allows registered slashers to potentially slash the Vault under appropriate conditions
+- The NCN `slasher_admin` can opt-in and opt-out of a Vault at any time.

 ```mermaid
 graph TD